-When the CS pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
+When the $\overline{\text{CS}}$ pin is deasserted, the device will take the data stored in the internal buffer and program it into the appropriate memory array locations based on the starting address specified by A23-A0 and the number of data bytes sent to the device.
 If less than 256 bytes of data were sent to the device, then the remaining bytes within the page will not be programmed and will remain in the erased state (FFh).
-The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{BP} if only programming a single byte.
+The programming of the data bytes is internally self-timed and should take place in a time of t{PP} or t{RP} if only programming a single byte.

-The three address bytes and at least one complete byte of data must be clocked into the device before the CS pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and no data will be programmed into the memory array.
-In addition, if the memory is in the protected state (see "Block Protection" on page 13), then the Byte/Page Program command will not be executed, and the device will return to the idle state once the \overline{CS} pin has been deasserted.
-The WEL bit in the Status Register will be reset back to the logical "0" state if the program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the \overline{CS} pin being deasserted on uneven byte boundaries, or because the memory location to be programmed is protected.
+The three address bytes and at least one complete byte of data must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on even byte boundaries (multiples of eight bits); otherwise, the device will abort the operation and no data will be programmed into the memory array.
+In addition, if the memory is in the protected state (see "Protect Sector" on page 19), then the Byte/Page Program command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.
+The WEL bit in the Status Register will be reset back to the logical "0" state if the program cycle aborts due to an incomplete address being sent, an incomplete byte of data being sent, the $\overline{\text{CS}}$ pin being deasserted on uneven byte boundaries, or because the memory location to be programmed is protected.

 While the device is programming, the Status Register can be read and will indicate that the device is busy.
 For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{BP} or t{PP} time to determine if the data bytes have finished programming.
+For fastest throughput and least power consumption, it is recommended that the Active Status Interrupt command 25h be used.
+After the initial 16 clks, no more clocks are required.
+Once the BUSY cycle is done, SO will be driven low immediately to signal the device has finished programming.
 At some point before the program cycle completes, the WEL bit in the Status Register will be reset back to the logical "0" state.